 4. Enjoy The Beach & Watersports with Sea Adventures

-After lunch at Jambe De Bois or if you decide to bring a picnic basket, head straight to one of the two beautiful white sand beaches to relax and soak up the beautiful surroundings.
+After lunch at Jambe De Bois, or if you decide to bring a picnic basket, head straight to one of the two beautiful white sand beaches to relax and soak up the beautiful surroundings.
 You can also go snorkeling by bringing your own gear or booking with Sea Adventures for a Sea Trek or SNUBA diving tour.
-Tours are offered daily at 9 am, 11 am and 2:00 pm.
-So depending on preference, it might make sense to do Sea Trek or SNUBA tour in the morning and then hiking and checking out the military ruins around Pigeon Island National Landmark in the afternoon.
+Tours are offered daily at 9 am, 11 am, and 2:00 pm.
+So depending on preference, it might make sense to do Sea Trek or SNUBA tour in the morning and then hike and check out the military ruins around Pigeon Island National Landmark in the afternoon.